hutchgrant/meteor-blog/README.md

 # meteor-blog
-An example blog with meteorJS
+An example blog with meteorJS created by Grant Hutchinson